microsoft/vscode-docs/docs/languages/ruby.md

 ![Quick Fixes for linting violations](images/ruby/ruby_lsp_quickfix.png)

-Additionally, **Code Action Widget: Include Nearby Quick Fixes** (`editor.codeActionWidget.includeNearbyQuickFixes`) is a setting that is enabled on default, which will activate the nearest Quick Fix in a line from `kb(editor.action.quickFix)` (command ID `editor.action.quickFix`), no matter where your cursor is in that line.
+Additionally, **Code Action Widget: Include Nearby Quick Fixes** (`setting(editor.codeActionWidget.includeNearbyQuickFixes)`) is a setting that is enabled on default, which will activate the nearest Quick Fix in a line from `kb(editor.action.quickFix)` (command ID `editor.action.quickFix`), no matter where your cursor is in that line.

 The command highlights the source code that will be refactored or fixed with Quick Fixes.
 Normal Code Actions and non-fix refactorings can still be activated at the cursor location.